esrafilian-amir/EMG-Assisted-COMAK/README.md

 ---

-**NOTE: This repository contains the source code of EMG-ASSISTED COMAK inmplemented in OpenSim v4+.
+**NOTE: This repository contains the source code of EMG-ASSISTED COMAK implemented in OpenSim v4+.
 An example of the pipeline is provided in: Resources\Code\Matlab\JAM\exampleWalking_EMG_Assisted **

 OpenSim is software that lets users develop models of musculoskeletal structures and create dynamic simulations of movement, such as this one: